 This majestic 1915 villa in the heart of Devonport caught the eye of our client Helen Jacob’s whilst here on holiday from the UK.
 To create their second home when visiting NZ, the interior and layout of the house had to change.
 This was the start of an extensive renovation that saw the house stripped right back internal framing which uncovered hidden issues and set the team challenges to overcome.

 The result, however, is sophisticated but compliments the era of the home and our client’s lifestyle.
-Trinity was involved in all aspects of the design including the finishes and fittings, detailed cabinetry and bathroom design, design and sourcing of customised furniture pieces and accessories and artwork.
+Trinity was involved in all aspects of the interior design including the finishes and fittings, detailed cabinetry and bathroom design, design and sourcing of customised furniture pieces and accessories and artwork.

 We also managed the procurement of all items, co-ordinated with the builder, North Shore Construction, and architect, Fraser Gillies, throughout and staged the furniture for the arrival of the client’s first visit to see the end result.